githubEdit

 Setting up a Mithril Signer

-The Mithril project implements Stake-based Threshold Multisignatures on the Cardano network.
+The Mithrilarrow-up-right project implements Stake-based Threshold Multisignatures on the Cardano network.
 The Mithril protocol allows individual stakeholders in the Cardano blockchain network to sign messages aggregated into a multi-signature, guaranteeing that the stakeholders represent a minimum share of the total stake.

 To set up a Mithril Signer, you need to: